-At the left panel of Figure \ref{fig:fig8_binned_pdf}, we show the probability distributions of the data along with the fiducial model at redshift, $z=5.4$.
-The blue histogram represents the effective optical depth distribution according to the original data while the black dashed line is achieved after applying the Gaussian KDE on it.
-The estimation from the model is shown in red which seems to match the data KDE reasonably well.
-At the right panel, we show the normalized covariance matrix for this model.
-Notably, our covariance matrices are dependent upon the model which further goes into the computation of likelihood for MCMC sampling.
+In the left panel of Figure \ref{fig:fig8_binned_pdf}, we show the probability distributions of the data along with the fiducial model at redshift, $z=5.4$.
+The blue histogram represents the effective optical depth distribution according to the original data, while the black dashed line is achieved after applying the Gaussian KDE on it.
+The estimation from the model is shown in red, which seems to match the data KDE reasonably well.
+In the right panel, we show the normalized covariance matrix for this model.
+Notably, our covariance matrices are dependent upon the model, which further goes into the computation of the likelihood for MCMC sampling.

-Next, we sample the posterior distribution using the Monte Carlo Markov Chain (MCMC) method, more specifically, the Metropolis-Hastings algorithm \citep{1953JChPh..21.1087M}.
-We utilize the publicly available package \texttt{cobaya} \citep{2021JCAP...05..057T}\footnote{\url{https://cobaya.readthedocs.io/en/latest/}} to run the MCMC chains.
-We check the convergence of the chains following the Gelman-Rubin $R - 1$ statistic \citep{1992StaSc...7..457G}.
-The chain is assumed to be converged if the $R - 1$ value becomes less than a threshold $0.01$.
+Next, we sampled the posterior distribution using the Monte Carlo Markov Chain (MCMC) method, more specifically, the Metropolis-Hastings algorithm \citep{1953JChPh..21.1087M}.
+We utilized the publicly available package \texttt{cobaya} \citep{2021JCAP...05..057T}\footnote{\url{https://cobaya.readthedocs.io/en/latest/}} to run the MCMC chains.
+We checked the convergence of the chains following the Gelman-Rubin $R - 1$ statistic \citep{1992StaSc...7..457G}.
+The chain was assumed to be converged if the $R - 1$ value became less than a threshold $0.01$.

-\section{Results \& Interpretations}
+\section{Results \& interpretations}

 In this section, we discuss the main results from our parameter space exploration studies using mean photoionization rate ($\langle \Gamma_{\mathrm{HI}}\rangle$) and effective mean free path ($\lambda_0$) as free parameters.